 An audition is, in its essence, a sample performance.

-It involves the voice actor displaying their skills, by performing a special script made just for the audition – this, in case of anime – for a character or set of characters they are aiming to get, or sing a song chosen by themselves or a song out of a pool of songs chosen by the producers of 2D music projects, in case of music projects.
+It involves the voice actor displaying their skills, by performing a special script made just for the audition – this, in the case of anime – for a character or set of characters they are aiming to get or sing a song chosen by themselves or a song out of a pool of songs chosen by the producers of 2D music projects, in case of music projects.

-Sometimes, in case of those 2D music projects that have drama CDs, games or anime tie-ins, a double audition is made.
+Sometimes, in the case of those 2D music projects that have drama CDs, games, or anime tie-ins, a double audition is made.

 In this case, both the acting and singing skills will be tested in order to choose who will be the seiyuu taking each role.

 Auditions are important to allow the producers and directors to assess a voice actor’s skills and take note of the tones of voice available and see if those match their initial ideas of how the characters should sound like.

-This is pretty interesting as most seiyuu already noted that, sometimes, they go to audition for a main role and end up getting a different role from what they auditioned for, because the producers felt that their voice was a better fit for another character.
+This is pretty interesting as most seiyuu already noted that, sometimes, they go to audition for the main role and end up getting a different role from what they auditioned for because the producers felt that their voice was a better fit for another character.

 These might be rigged from the start though.

-There is a lot of talk of “pillow business” in the seiyuu industry, although we all know that this is not exclusive to this industry, and there some seiyuu that are instant “favorites” of the directors and producers that still hold auditions just to keep the appearance that everyone is being taken seriously when, in fact, they already had their choice made from the start.
+There is a lot of talk of “pillow business” in the seiyuu industry, although we all know that this is not exclusive to this industry, and there are some seiyuu that are instant “favorites” of the directors and producers that still hold auditions just to keep the appearance that everyone is being taken seriously when, in fact, they already had their choice made from the start.

-This is the darkest part in the seiyuu industry.
+This is the darkest part of the seiyuu industry.
 The manipulation, politics, favors, the ” you have to sell yourself in every way possible” mentality that is shoved onto seiyuu by their talent agencies.

 Which types of media don’t require seiyuu to audition for?

 Narration, Pachinko, Dubbing don’t require auditions.
 Usually, seiyuu are handpicked by the producers.